openedx/docs.openedx.org/source/community/release_notes/redwood.rst

       would like to force people to update their password, you should take a look at `the password_policy plugin and its settings <https://github.com/openedx/edx-platform/blob/2033dcf6ace133719aaeb72dc5dd6ee521a7ac42/openedx/core/djangoapps/password_policy/settings/common.py#L13>`_

--  The following `requirements update <https://github.com/openedx/credentials/commit/1cd7c25c04a955aa9aaa263fb40ebd3f73d0937e>`_ into credentials might have implications for anyone who has a massive ``usersocialauth`` table.
+-  The Credentials service `updated some requirements <https://github.com/openedx/credentials/commit/1cd7c25c04a955aa9aaa263fb40ebd3f73d0937e>`_ and may have implications for anyone who has a massive ``usersocialauth`` table.
 This is because that table grows endlessly, and the migrations on the table caused by updating the ``social-auth-app-django`` package can run out of